Olow304/Iceberg-Challenge-CNN-Model/README.md

 let's predict whether an image is "iceberg" or "ship"

 ## Download the data from kaggle
-Please download the data used on this project from kaggle and place it on the folder called "data" https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/data
+Please download the data used on this project from kaggle https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/data

 ## Iceberg Classifier Challenge